SMAPPNYU/smappdragon/README.md

                     |_|   |_|                    |___/
 ```

 smappdragon is a rebuild of the old [smapp-toolkit](https://github.com/SMAPPNYU/smapp-toolkit).
 It is a low level set of tools for programmers to use, it’s the low level part of the toolkit.
 There will be a separate piece of software called `smapptoolkit` that will import smapp dragon and buid the high level interface.
+Plotting figures, aggregating, and other non standard data operations will be in the new `smapptoolkit`.

 ##testing